-In my PD, I explained that there was little information in relation to this particular Supplier which might give an indication as to how they sold or marketed the membership to Mr and Mrs U. For example, in relation to some other Suppliers, our Service has been provided with specific sales materials which were used when selling fractional timeshare products to customers.
-But here, I didn't have specific details as to how the Supplier normally sold its products or specific details about Mr and Mrs U's particular sale.
+In my PD, I explained that there was little information in relation to this particular Supplier which might give an indication as to how they sold or marketed the membership to Mr and Mrs L. For example, in relation to some other Suppliers, our Service has been provided with specific sales materials which were used when selling fractional timeshare products to customers.
+But here, I didn't have specific details as to how the Supplier normally sold its products or specific details about Mr and Mrs L's particular sale.

 In response, the Lender has provided some additional evidence in relation to the Supplier's sales processes which I've considered.
 These include a general statement by the Supplier in respect of the provisional decision, copies of versions of the Supplier's Sales Policy documents, and different witness statements from members of the Supplier's staff with varying roles.
-While this does provide some information about the Supplier's internal policies and how those particular individuals say staff were trained, it doesn't give me any specific information about Mr and Mrs U's particular sale or assist me in understanding how the product might have been sold or marketed to them at this particular Time of Sale.
+While this does provide some information about the Supplier's internal policies and how those particular individuals say staff were trained, it doesn't give me any specific information about Mr and Mrs L's particular sale or assist me in understanding how the product might have been sold or marketed to them at this particular Time of Sale.
 And while the Supplier's centralised training documents and policies may have emphasised compliance with Regulation 14(3), it's important to consider what happened in each individual case.
 Further, I note that the Supplier had multiple sites in different countries through which it conducted sales of the Fractional Membership.
-It's therefore possible that different materials were used in different ways at different sites by different sales teams.
+From the information available, it's possible that different materials were used in different ways at different sites by different sales teams.

 Ultimately though, I don't think the outcome of this complaint turns on this.
-This is because I think Mr and Mrs U's own testimony is sufficient evidence that, at least on the specific occasion the Supplier sold them Fractional Membership, it went beyond simply describing how the sale of the Allocated Property worked, and strayed into discussion of the financial return Mr and Mrs U would receive, leaving them with the impression they would make a profit.
-As I noted in my PD, Mr and Mrs U said they were told that by buying fractional points, they would be an 'owner of property' and they would receive 'the market price plus 50% profit in cash'.
-In my PD, I also highlighted how the nature of the purchase, namely that Mr and Mrs U didn't obtain any additional holiday rights, contributed to my findings about how the Supplier had likely marketed the product to Mr and Mrs U, and also their motivations for going ahead with it (which I've addressed further below).
+This is because I think Mr and Mrs L's own testimony is sufficient evidence that, at least on the specific occasion the Supplier sold them Fractional Membership, it went beyond simply describing how the sale of the Allocated Property worked, and strayed into discussion of the financial return they could receive, leaving them with the impression they would receive their money back and potentially make a profit too.
+As I noted in my PD, Mr and Mrs L said they were told that by buying fractional points, they were making an 'investment in property' and would 'have their money back with the potential to include a profit'.

-So, I remain of the view, on balance, that the Supplier was therefore in breach of Regulation 14(3) of the Timeshare Regulations when it sold the Fractional Membership to Mr and Mrs U.
+In my view, this would have fallen foul of the prohibition on marketing or selling timeshares as an investment, and I remain of the view, on balance, that the Supplier was therefore in breach of Regulation 14(3) of the Timeshare Regulations when it sold the Fractional Membership to Mr and Mrs L.

-I appreciate the Lender has some concerns about Mr and Mrs U's testimony and I've addressed these further below.
+I appreciate the Lender has some concerns about Mr and Mrs L's testimony and I've addressed these further below.

-Mr and Mrs U's evidence
+Mr and Mrs L's evidence

-The Lender has said that Mr and Mrs U's evidence contained material inconsistencies which mean I ought not to place significant weight on it.
+The Lender has said that Mr and Mrs L's evidence contained significant inconsistencies which mean I ought not to place significant weight on it.